A Great Opportunity for Western North Carolina

-The North Carolina Department of Health and Human Services (DHHS) has a bold new plan for Medicaid services, and Dogwood Health Trust wants to see Western North Carolina be a part of it.
-In a nutshell, DHHS has created a new pilot program called Healthy Opportunities, that will make it possible for Medicaid dollars to fund much more than just clinical health care.
-Through Healthy Opportunities, organizations that provide services related to nutrition and food assistance, transportation, housing and domestic violence or toxic stress can receive payments for services they provide to Medicaid patients.
-The goal?
-To ultimately improve health and save millions on treatment of clinical illnesses or conditions by investing in evidence-based interventions before health becomes a problem.
-DHHS will support Healthy Opportunities pilots in 2 to 4 areas across the state.
-The formal Request for Proposals was released on November 1, 2019, and applications to the state are due January 21, 2020.
+The North Carolina Department of Health and Human Services (NCDHHS) has a bold new plan for Medicaid services, and Dogwood Health Trust and Western North Carolina are part of it.
+In a nutshell, NCDHHS has created a new pilot program called the Healthy Opportunities Pilot that will make it possible for Medicaid dollars to fund much more than just clinical health care.